JattKisaan/campd-visualizer/README.md

-A comment on how the download script is implemented: I check the modification time of the local zip file, if it exists, and compares it with the "last updated" time of the corresponding quarterly csv on the EPA server.
+A comment on how the download script is implemented: I check the modification time of the local zip file, if it exists, and compare it with the "last updated" time of the corresponding quarterly csv on the EPA server.
-If and only if the file on the server is more recent than your local file , it will download the file.
+If and only if the file on the server is more recent than your local file, it will download the file.
 This means that if you run the script after it completes succesfully, it should download nothing.
 This makes it easy to update your dataset when the EPA updates the